 Have a professional inspector evaluate your property before listing it as a rental.
 Regular property inspections should identify any current or potential issues that could affect the safety and livability of the home.

 Addressing these issues beforehand can prevent costly repairs later and helps in setting a fair rental price.
-It also demonstrates to potential tenants that you are a responsible landlord who cares about the property’s condition, which can attract higher quality tenants.
+It also demonstrates to potential tenants that you are a responsible landlord who cares about the property’s condition, which can attract higher-quality tenants.

 Prepare Your Property for Tenants